Out of Step

 Peterson had two things in common with Rogers: a strong set of convictions, and a willingness to stay out of step with the times.
 And it gave them ballast: a sense of stability in a culture that will otherwise toss us around.

 Every day we’re bombarded with messages: blog posts (with listicles), books, tweets, and courses.
 The message is the same: follow these steps to succeed.
-We place technique and results over character and conviction.
+We prioritize technique and results above character and conviction.
 Our greatest fear is to be found ineffective and out of step with what’s happening now.

-But I’ve found some others — and there are many — who are more content reading a book from two hundred years ago than one written this year; who are more likely to be found singing a song from an out-of-print hymnal than the CCLI Top 100®.
+I’ve come across many people who prefer reading books from two hundred years ago over new ones and enjoy singing songs from out-of-print hymnals rather than the CCLI Top 100®.
 They hold strong convictions, many of which sideline them from being mainstream.
 They’re more concerned with recovering what’s lost than keeping up with what’s new.

 Fred Rogers and Eugene Peterson offered something precisely because they were rooted in conviction even when it was unfashionable.
-Being out of step with the times isn’t a virtue by itself; the virtue comes from the value of the convictions, and a willingness to hold to them even when it’s unfashionable.
+Being out of sync with the times isn't inherently good; true virtue lies in holding strong convictions, even when they're unpopular.

 Those of us who keep up with the times will be forgotten with the times.
 But there’s a type of ministry that lasts, not from trying to keep up but by remaining rooted to what matters most.